-The following provisions shall apply to every valuation request, free valuation, valuation in return for remuneration and other act/service in connection with a valuation through the www.auctionata.com website (hereinafter “Website”).
+The following provisions shall apply to every valuation request, free valuation, valuation in return for a fee and other act/service in connection with a valuation through our website (www.auctionata.com, unless otherwise indicated).
 Auctionata will treat every valuation request with the utmost discretion.
-Auctionata shall be entitled to make use of the services of third parties for contractual fulfillment.
+Auctionata reserves the right to make use of third parties services for contractual fulfillment.

 2. Conclusion of the agreement; number of free valuations

 2.2 Once the valuation request has been received, the customer will receive an email in which Auctionata confirms or rejects the request for a valuation.
-If Auctionata accepts the order, an agreement has been formed concerning the preparation of a valuation free of charge.
-Auctionata reserves the right to reject requests for a valuation, however; under no circumstances shall Auctionata be obliged to accept a request.
+If Auctionata accepts the order, an agreement has been formed concerning the preparation of a valuation at no cost to you.
+Auctionata reserves the right to reject requests for a valuation, and under no circumstances shall Auctionata be obliged to accept a request for valuation.

-2.3 Customers can have a maximum of five items valued free of charge within 12 months.
-From the sixth item, the customer will receive an offer for a valuation in return for remuneration by email from Auctionata.
-The interested party must accept this offer by fax, email or letter.
-Auctionata shall be free to offer individual customers more than five valuations free of charge.
+2.3 Customers can have up to five (5) items valued free of charge within a given calendar year.
+After the fifth item has been valued, the customer will receive an offer for a valuation in return for a fee by email from Auctionata for any additional items.
+The interested party may accept this offer by fax, email or letter.
+Auctionata reserves the right to request this valuation fee at its discretion.

-2.4 The valuation shall be free of charge from the sixth item if the valued items are presented to Auctionata for sale by way of a commission-based transaction between the customer and Auctionata within 12 months of the date of valuation.
+2.4 The valuation fee, if applicable, shall be waived if the valued items are consigned to Auctionata for sale within 12 months of the date of valuation.
 In this case, the costs of each valuation in return for remuneration will be refunded to the customer.

 3. Information and photos for the valuation

-As a general rule, the experts will prepare the valuations on the basis of the information and photos submitted by the customer.
-In the event that Auctionata requires additional information and/or additional photos in order to make a valuation, Auctionata will contact the customer and request the information and/or photos.
-If the customer rejects Auctionata’s request, Auctionata shall be entitled to reject the valuation request.
-In the event that Auctionata considers it necessary to inspect the item, Auctionata will contact the customer to arrange an inspection or to arrange for the item to be sent to Auctionata.
+As a general rule, the experts will prepare the valuation based upon the information and photographs submitted by the customer.
+In the event that Auctionata requires additional information and/or additional photographs in order to make a valuation, Auctionata will contact the customer and request the information and/or photos directly.
+If the customer rejects Auctionata’s request, Auctionata shall be entitled to reject the valuation request in its entirety and will be under no obligation to provide a valuation and/or other opinion.
+In the event that Auctionata considers it necessary to inspect the item in person, Auctionata will contact the customer to arrange an inspection or to arrange for the item to be sent to Auctionata.
 If the customer does not consent to an inspection being carried out by Auctionata, Auctionata shall be entitled to reject the valuation request.

 4. Valuation number, status query and notification of the valuation